 Healthwise, Eli Lilly hopes everything will come up roses for you.
 Best known for its neuroscience products, the pharmaceutical company also makes endocrinology, oncology, and cardiovascular care medicines.
-Its top-selling drugs include Cymbalta for depression and pain, Alimta for lung cancer, Humalog and Humulin insulin for diabetes, and Zyprexa for schizophrenia and bipolar disorder.
-Lilly also makes medications to treat erectile dysfunction (Cialis), osteoporosis (Evista and Forteo), heart conditions (Effient), and ADHD (Strattera), as well as anti-infective agents and a growing line of animal health products.
+Its top-selling drugs include Cymbalta for depression and pain, Alimta for lung cancer, Humalog and Humulin insulin for diabetes, and Cialis for erectile dysfunction.
+Lilly also makes medications to treat schizophrenia and bipolar disorder (Zyprexa), osteoporosis (Evista and Forteo), heart conditions (Effient), and ADHA (Strattera), as well as anti-infective agents and a growing line of animal health products.

 Lilly has been around for more than 130 years and, unlike many other drug companies, has kept its operations focused almost exclusively on the task of pharmaceutical manufacturing.
 Pharmaceuticals for human consumption account for more than 90% of annual revenues, while medicines for livestock and companion animals make up the rest of sales.
 The company has sailed steadily through a number of ups and downs without making drastic changes to its business model or its growth strategy of conducting focused R&D, forming joint ventures and collaborations, and making selective acquisitions.

 The company's steady operational performance places it on firm ground even as Lilly enters a challenging time of significant patent expirations.
-Top selling drug Zyprexa lost patent protection (in Europe and the US) in 2011, and the company's Cymbalta and Evista offerings will lose protection in December 2013 and March 2014, respectively.
-Its pipeline is progressing well, with new drug approvals and launches helping to offset the impact of generic competition on sales of aging products.
-Lilly has launched several new products in recent years, including Amyvid for brain condition diagnosis (2012), Axiron for testosterone replacement (2011), Tradjenta for diabetes (2011), and Livalo for high cholesterol (2010).
+Top selling drug Zyprexa lost patent protection (in Europe and the US) in 2011, and the company's Cymbalta and Evista offerings lost US protection in December 2013 and March 2014, respectively.
+Its pipeline had been progressing well, with new drug approvals and launches helping to offset the impact of generic competition on sales of aging products, but it didn't launch anything new in 2013.
+Lilly had previously launched at least one new product a year, including Amyvid for brain condition diagnosis (2012), Axiron for testosterone replacement (2011), Tradjenta for diabetes (2011), and Livalo for high cholesterol (2010).

 Sales and Marketing

-The company has some 60 drug candidates in clinical development stages, as well as additional preclinical candidates.
+The company has sailed steadily through a number of ups and downs without making drastic changes to its business model or its growth strategy of conducting focused R&D (it spends about $5.5 billion per year on research), forming joint ventures and collaborations, and making selective acquisitions.
+It has some 60 drug candidates in clinical development stages, as well as additional preclinical candidates.
 Its R&D programs focus on five therapeutic categories -- neurology, endocrinology, oncology, autoimmune diseases, and cardiovascular diseases -- and include potential treatments for cancer, diabetes, rheumatoid arthritis, depression, vascular disease, and Alzheimer's disease.
 The company is also pursuing additional indications for existing drugs.
 Biotechnology has become increasingly important area of R&D, with about half of the drugs in Lilly's pipeline coming from biotech molecules (derived from proteins).
 Its programs are conducted both independently and through collaborations and licensing agreements.

 Lilly's emerging markets business is focused on providing branded medicines, as well as select generic medicines, to patients in high-growth regions of the world.
 To that end, Lilly is making capital investments and forming strategic partnerships to expand its presence in these markets.
-For example, in 2012 Lilly extended its collaboration with Novast Laboratories to develop a platform of Lilly-branded generic drugs in China.
+For example, in 2013 it spent $350 million expanding insulin production in China and another $100 million on its animal health business in the country.
+In 2012 Lilly extended its collaboration with Novast Laboratories to develop a platform of Lilly-branded generic drugs in China.
 It also established a new diabetes-focused R&D center in Shanghai that year.

 Mergers and Acquisitions